 No matter the fiber content, velvet or velveteen fabrics need special care because of their texture and finish.

-How to Care For Velvet Clothes
+How to Care for Velvet Clothes

 How to Iron Velvet Clothes

 Technically, you should never iron velvet.
 Velvet should be steamed.
 Velvet fabric has a pile or extra fibers added to the weave of the fabric and then clipped to make the lush texture.
 Ironing will crush the fibers and leave a near-permanent imprint.
-If you use an iron to remove wrinkles, only allow the steam to penetrate the fabric.
+(Patterns in panne velvet or velour are created by running velvet under extremely high heat presses.)

-How to Steam Velvet To Remove Wrinkles
+How to Steam Velvet to Remove Wrinkles

-Hang the garment and move the steamer up and down.
-Don’t hold the steamer too close to stay in one spot too long or you will damage the material.
+A clothes steamer does the best job on velvet for removing wrinkles and rejuvenating crushed pile.
+Hang the garment from a shower rod and move the steamer up and down the garment at least 1/2 inch from the fabric.
+Don’t hold the steamer too close or stay in one spot too long or you will damage the material.
 Use your hands to smooth and lightly shape areas.

 Whether you are steaming to remove odors or heavy creases, after steaming give the fibers a light brushing with a soft bristled clothes brush to lift the pile and remove any lint.

 If the velvet piece is more wrinkled than you think you can handle, take it to a good dry cleaner.